Statement of Ethics

 - If exact sentences or paragraphs that appear in another work by the Author are included in the manuscript, the material must be put in quotation marks and appropriately cited.

-- Jurnal Dinamika Pertanian reserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.
+- Journal of Kajian Pemerintahan, Politik dan Birokrasi: WEDANAreserves the right to evaluate issues of plagiarism and redundancy on a case-by-case basis.

-- All manuscript that submits to Jurnal Dinamika Pertanian will be check using a plagiarism checker (Turnitin) to ensure we have an original research manuscript from the author.
+- All manuscript that submit to Journal of Kajian Pemerintahan, Politik dan Birokrasi: WEDANA will be check using plagiarims checker (turnitin) to ensure we have an original research manuscript from author.

 Multiple, Redundant or Concurrent Publication